codahale/lockstitch/README.md

 * `asm`: Enables hand-coded assembly for SHA-256 for `x86`, `x86_64`, and `aarch64`.
 Enabled by
   default.
 * `hedge`: Enables hedged random value generation with `rand_core`.
 Enabled by default.
-* `portable`: Uses the portable `aes` crate for Rocca-S at a steep performance penalty.
+* `portable`: Uses the portable `aes` crate for AEGIS-128L at a steep performance penalty.
 * `std`: Enables features based on the Rust standard library.
 Enabled by default.

 ## Performance

-Lockstitch's SHA-256 and Rocca-S implementations benefit significantly from the use of specific CPU instructions.
+Lockstitch's SHA-256 and AEGIS-128L implementations benefit significantly from the use of specific CPU instructions.

 ### `x86`/`x86_64`